Interacting conformal scalar in a wedge: Computation of the propagator

 By employing a Schwinger parametrisation

 and performing the Gaussian integration over $\boldsymbol{k}$ and $k_\tau$, we obtain

 The integral over $k_\rho$ in \eqq{int_step} can be performed analytically (see for example \cite{book})

-At this point also the integral over $s$ in \eqq{heat_kernel_prop_no_A} can be done, and the result is expressed in equation \eqref{eq:G_S}.\footnote{Note that we found convenient to use the relation before computing the integral.}
+At this point also the integral over $s$ in \eqq{heat_kernel_prop_no_A} can be done, and the result is expressed in equation \eqref{eq:G_S}.\footnote{We found it convenient to use the relation before computing the integral.}

-A case of interest is when $\theta = \pi/n$.
+A case of interest is when $\theta = \frac{\pi}{n}$.
 Indeed with this assumption, the sum over $m$ simplifies and can be done.
 In this case the propagator reads

 where the sums can be expressed in terms of elementary functions as

 and

 By plugging those identities back to \eqq{prop_int} and performing the integral over $s$ we obtain \eqq{phi-phi-images}.